Psicowar/Psicowar/README.md

     🌱 I’m currently learning: web development
   </li>
   <li>
-    👯 I’m looking to collaborate on my first challenge in a techn company
+    👯 I’m looking to collaborate on my first challenge in a tech company
   </li>
   <li>
     📫 How to reach me: vbdam91@gmail.com</p>